dRumata/LFS201/Ch03-processes/notes_Ch03.md

 ## 3.10 More on Process States
 Processes can be in on of several possible states.
 Main ones:
-- **Running**: process currently executing on CPU/ CPU core, or sitting in **run queue** waiting new time slice.
+- **Running**: process currently executing on CPU/CPU core, or sitting in **run queue** waiting new time slice.
 Will resume when scheduler decides deserving to occupy CPU, or when another CPU idle and scheduler migrates process to idle CPU.
 - **Sleeping** (ie, **Waiting**): waiting on request (usually I/O) that it has made + cannot proceed until request completed.
 When request completed, kernel will wake up process, put back on run queue, given time slice on CPU when scheduler decides to do so.
 - **Stopped**: suspended process.
 Commonly experienced when programmer wants to examine executing program's memory, CPU registers, flags, other attributes.
 One examination done, process may be resumed.
 Generally done when process run under debugger or user hits **`Ctrl-Z`**.
 - **Zombie**: states when process terminates, and no other process (usually parent) inquires about its exit state (ie, reaped it).
 ALso called **defunct** process.
 Has released all its resources, except exit state and entry in process table.
 If parent of any process dies, process **adopted** by **init** (**`PID = 1`**) or **kthreadd** (**`PID = 2`**).